 Sole Challenge 24 Hour - Fayetteville, PA - May 27 - 28, 2017

 The day before the Sole Challenge at Norlo Park, we spent at Gettysburg National Military Park - our 16th national park visit.
 We walked around for about 5 miles under a sunny but windy day.
 We then set up tent at the site of the ultra Friday evening.
-For the first time, the Sole Challenge also had a 48 hour event that started Friday morning.
-The 24 hour event started Saturday at 8 am.
-Runners can also run a a 6 hour, 12 hour, or marathon - a Boston Marathon qualifier.
-Back in the motel, I laid out 3 sets of running clothes, 3 pairs of running shoes, 2 water repellent running jackets, and lots of socks.
-I event threw in grey rain pants and a pink rain jacket I got at Walmart Friday afternoon.
-The 48 hour runners were hit with lots of rain and more was forecasted for Saturday.
+For the first time, the Sole Challenge also had a 48-hour event that started Friday morning.
+The 24-hour event started Saturday at 8 am.
+Runners can also run a a 6 hour, 12- hour, or marathon - a Boston Marathon qualifier.
+Back in the motel, I laid out 3 sets of running clothes, 3 pairs of running shoes, 2 water repellent running jackets, and a lot of socks.
+I even threw in grey rain pants and a pink rain jacket I got at Walmart Friday afternoon.
+The 48-hour runners were hit with a lot of rain, and more was forecasted for Saturday.

 It rained for a bit but by the time I completed 26 miles the rain had stopped.
 I took a few minutes to have Jon re-duct tape my toes.

 At the 12 hour and 3 minute mark, I had completed 48.5 miles.
 I felt good.
 I was happy.
 The sun even came out for about 10 minutes.
 I felt strong as the sun was setting.
 The headlamp was now lighting the way for hours and miles to come in cold, misty, and foggy weather.